-Investment in shares also have a higher risk compare to property investment.
-Prices change anytime, and the worse, a lot of information is not updated real times, by the time you received the announcement from the company, it will be late for you to respond and make a decision.
+Investment in shares also has a higher risk compared to property investment.
+Prices change anytime, and worse, a lot of information is not updated in real-time, by the time you received the announcement from the company, it will be late for you to respond and make a decision.

 You can lose all your investment overnight if the company suddenly announce a suspension of trading, or delist from the trading board.

-As for property investment in Singapore, you will be able to judge the trends of the property markets, real times information is online, market prices are predictable.
-Best of all, regardless of how bad the markets, your property prices will never be zero.
+As for property investment in Singapore, you will be able to judge the trends of the property markets, real times information is online, and market prices are predictable.
+Best of all, regardless of how bad the markets are, your property prices will never be zero.

-Why are foreigner buyers are still investing Real Estate in Singapore?
+Why are foreign buyers are still investing in Real Estate in Singapore?